 Violations of the Collective Bargaining Agreement

-If you believe your rights as outlined in the Collective Bargaining Agreement have been violated, please complete this form, and someone from the grievance committee will be in touch promptly to assist you in the grievance process.
+If you believe your rights as outlined in the Collective Bargaining Agreement (CBA) have been violated, please complete this form, and someone from the Grievance Committee will be in touch promptly to assist you in the grievance process.
 The form asks you to briefly describe the event or action, to provide a date for the event or action, and to explain which article in the CBA has been violated.

 Violations of Academic Freedom or Evaluation/Review Procedures